fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![](../../images/8/22a.png)

 <!-- Kun numero muutetaan, päivittyy se hieman yllättäen automaattisesti komponentin <i>Persons</i> renderöimään nimien ja numeroiden listaan.
 Tämä johtuu siitä, että koska henkilöillä on identifioiva, tyyppiä <i>ID</i> oleva kenttä, päivittyy henkilö välimuistissa uusilla tiedoilla päivitysoperaation yhteydessä.  -->
-Surprisingly, when person's number is changed the new number automatically appears on the list of persons rendered by the <i>Persons</i> component.
+Surprisingly, when a person's number is changed, the new number automatically appears on the list of persons rendered by the <i>Persons</i> component.
 This happens because each person has an identifying field of type <i>ID</i>, so the person's details saved to the cache update automatically when they are changed with the mutation.

 The current code of the application can be found on [Github](https://github.com/fullstack-hy2020/graphql-phonebook-frontend/tree/part8-4) branch <i>part8-4</i>.